mkoistinen/cmsplugin-sections/README.md

 to settings.MIGRATION_MODULES

-## USAGE
+## NORMAL USAGE

-1. Add a Section Container plugin to your page;
+1. Add a Section Container plugin to the page;
 2. Add one or more Section plugins into the Section Container;
-3. Add content to each Section plugin as per usual.
+3. Add content to each Section plugin as per usual;
-4. Rock'n'roll!
+4. Style with CSS to suite your needs;
+5. Optionally add the above JS to your project to provide smooth scrolling between sections;
+6. Optionally override or extend the provided templates to further suite your needs.

-## ADVANCED
+## ADVANCED USAGE

 In most cases, you could easily just create normal CMS Plugins which can then be added to a Section plugin to get the variety of content you wish your